AndriiStepura/sudoku-js-python-fastapi/README.md

 # How to run

+## Back-end
-Back-end env run preconditions are:
+For back-end API env to run preconditions are:
 1. Python - v3+ https://www.python.org/downloads/
 2. pip - https://packaging.python.org/en/latest/tutorials/installing-packages/
-3. fastapi and uvicorn packages:
+3. fastapi and uvicorn packages, can be installed with:
 ```
 pip install fastapi
 pip install uvicorn